github/codeql/docs/codeql/writing-codeql-queries/defining-the-results-of-a-query.rst

 Adding a link to the superclass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use placeholders in the text of alert messages to insert additional information, such as links to the similar file.
+You can use placeholders in the text of alert messages to insert additional information, such as links to the superclass.
 Placeholders are defined using ``$@``, and filled using the information in the next two columns of the select statement.
 For example, this select statement returns four columns:

 .. code-block:: ql